Corporate Office Properties Trust (NYSE:OFC) Issues FY19 Earnings Guidance

-Corporate Office Properties Trust (NYSE:OFC) updated its FY19 earnings guidance on Monday.
+Corporate Office Properties Trust (NYSE:OFC) issued an update on its FY19 earnings guidance on Monday morning.
 The company provided EPS guidance of $2.01-2.05 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.03.
 Corporate Office Properties Trust also updated its FY 2019 guidance to $2.01-2.05 EPS.

-A number of equities analysts have recently commented on the company.
-Zacks Investment Research downgraded H&E Equipment Services from a hold rating to a sell rating in a report on Wednesday, July 17th.
-BTIG Research downgraded Tableau Software from a buy rating to a neutral rating in a report on Monday, June 10th.
-Finally, KeyCorp set a $79.00 price objective on Prologis and gave the stock a buy rating in a report on Tuesday, April 23rd.
-One investment analyst has rated the stock with a sell rating, six have issued a hold rating and three have assigned a buy rating to the stock.
-Corporate Office Properties Trust presently has an average rating of Hold and a consensus target price of $27.14.
+Corporate Office Properties Trust (NYSE:OFC) last announced its quarterly earnings data on Monday, July 29th.
+The real estate investment trust reported $0.95 EPS for the quarter, beating the consensus estimate of $0.51 by $0.44.
+Corporate Office Properties Trust had a net margin of 13.28% and a return on equity of 4.74%.
+The business had revenue of $175.07 million during the quarter, compared to the consensus estimate of $151.18 million.
+During the same period in the previous year, the business earned $0.51 earnings per share.
+The company’s revenue was up 19.3% on a year-over-year basis.
+On average, analysts forecast that Corporate Office Properties Trust will post 2.03 EPS for the current year.

-The business also recently announced a quarterly dividend, which was paid on Monday, July 15th.
-Stockholders of record on Friday, June 28th were paid a $0.275 dividend.
-The ex-dividend date of this dividend was Thursday, June 27th.
-This represents a $1.10 dividend on an annualized basis and a dividend yield of 4.07%.
-Corporate Office Properties Trust’s dividend payout ratio (DPR) is currently 54.73%.
+OFC has been the subject of several research analyst reports.
+Zacks Investment Research upgraded shares of Corporate Office Properties Trust from a sell rating to a hold rating in a research report on Wednesday, July 17th.
+KeyCorp downgraded shares of Corporate Office Properties Trust from a sector weight rating to an underweight rating and set a $23.00 price objective for the company. in a research report on Tuesday, April 23rd.
+Finally, BTIG Research boosted their price objective on shares of Corporate Office Properties Trust to $33.00 and gave the company a buy rating in a research report on Monday, June 10th.
+One research analyst has rated the stock with a sell rating, six have given a hold rating and three have given a buy rating to the company.
+The company has a consensus rating of Hold and an average price target of $27.14.

-In other news, Director David M. Jacobstein sold 3,458 shares of the stock in a transaction dated Friday, May 17th.
-The stock was sold at an average price of $28.13, for a total value of $97,273.54.
-Following the completion of the sale, the director now owns 9,565 shares in the company, valued at $269,063.45.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-0.60% of the stock is currently owned by company insiders.
+In other news, Director Robert L. Denton sold 3,458 shares of the company’s stock in a transaction on Tuesday, May 14th.
+The shares were sold at an average price of $28.21, for a total transaction of $97,550.18.
+Following the completion of the transaction, the director now directly owns 279,432 shares in the company, valued at $7,882,776.72.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+0.60% of the stock is currently owned by corporate insiders.

 COPT is a REIT that owns, manages, leases, develops and selectively acquires office and data center properties in locations that support the United States Government and its contractors, most of whom are engaged in national security, defense and information technology (IT) related activities servicing what it believes are growing, durable, priority missions (Defense/IT Locations).